The Miracle of Not Getting What We Want

 For as long as I can remember, I’ve been obsessed by love.
-Like most little girls in America, I was raised on a diet of fairy tales, romantic comedies, and the persistent idea that—somehow, somewhere—there was a knight in shining armor made especially for me.
-He would come along on his white horse and free me from the castle of the mundane, transforming my life into wonderful.
+Like most little girls in America, I was raised on a diet of fairy tales, rom coms, and the persistent idea that there was a knight in shining armor (somewhere out there) made especially for me…he would come along on his white horse and free me from the shackles of this mundane life.

-In high school, I fell in love with a tall boy who had the most charming laugh.
-Holding his hand in the backseat of my mother’s car: my heart so tender, raw, and wanting.
-We wrote letters after high school, but after refusing to be monogamous with me, I burned his letters and vowed to forget him.
+In high school, I fell in love with the tall boy who had the most charming laugh.
+Holding his hand in the backseat of my mother’s car: my heart so tender, raw, and beating.
+We wrote letters after high school, but after refusing to commit to me, I burned his letters and vowed to forget him.

-During college, I discovered I could fall madly in love with women.
+During college, I discovered that I could fall madly in love with women.
 Their breasts intrigued me.
-I could lie in bed with them for hours and hours, feeling our skin together like satin, lace.
+I could lie in bed with them for hours, feeling how our skin matched.

-While working on a PhD, I discovered that monogamy was not the only way to love.
-I explored a radical method of spiritual practice called polyamory.
+While working on my PhD, I discovered that monogamy was not, in fact, the only way to love.
+Polyamory was my new path.
 By transcending jealousy and allowing my lovers to love others, my heart opened by miles.
 I felt I was on the cutting edge of human evolution.
-At one point, I had four partners simultaneously, all of whom were known to each other.
+At one point, I had four committed partners simultaneously, all of whom were friends.
 In time, each of those romances ended, for various reasons, but I never forgot how amazing it was to say to my partner, “Honey, I’m falling in love with someone else” and for them to say, “Wow, I’m so happy for you!
 Tell me more!”

 ♥♥

-We remembered many of our past lives together and sometimes re-entered them by accident, finishing up threads of old conversations, saying our goodbyes and making amends for tragedies that had haunted our souls.
+We remembered many of our past lives together and sometimes re-entered them by accident, finishing up threads of old conversations, saying our goodbyes and making amends for tragedies that haunted both our souls.

 We loved to adventure together, to the wild places of sea and tree.
 Everyone said we looked like brother and sister.
 Sometimes, when I looked into his eyes, I saw my own eyes.
 I couldn’t not be with him.
-I had no control of it.
-Kissing him was a breathless, deathless experience of time and space melting.
+Kissing him was a breathless, deathless experience of time and space ending.
 Sometimes we would Skype for six hours in a single day, watching in fascination as the afternoon sun slowly dissolved into dusk.

-After five years of plane rides, never enough money, and endless confusions and questions, I finally met his parents.
-We planned to marry and live in America.
+After five years of plane rides, never enough money, and endless patience, I finally met his parents.
+We planned to live in America.
 I had visions of a pregnant belly and growing a garden.
 I could rest easy now.
 I could give up teaching (which still frightened me) and trying to do anything else.
 My heart had found completion.

 ♥♥